apexatoll/aoc-cli/README.md

 > `aoc_cli` has gone through a complete rewrite as of `1.0.0` in order to improve resilience and the overall user interface.
 > The core application has been swapped out to use the [Kangaru](https://github.com/apexatoll/kangaru) command line framework, with a completely new API and removal of bloated features.
 > There are also some other improvements on performance, and removal of some hefty dependencies such as `pandoc`.
-> These are breaking changes, so please pin your version to `0.2.3` if you wisth to continue using the previous version.
+> These are breaking changes, so please pin your version to `0.2.3` if you wish to continue using the previous version.

 ## Main Features